wesseln1/b4Chapter10Prac1-5/README.md

 ***

-### Practice: Fire Employees

-Add the same functionality to the EmployeeList component so that employees can be fired!

-### Practice: Remove Owners

-Add the same functionality to the OwnerList for when they decide they no longer want to be a customer.

-### Practice: Close a Location
+### Practice: Show The Details

-Add the same functionality to the LocationList for when a location closes down.
+We found that users want to bookmark specific locations.
+Add a Details button to each location card, create a ```<LocationDetail>``` component, and add an additional route to handle the location detail.